ory/kratos/docs/docs/reference/api.md

 ```

-This endpoint initializes a browser-based profile management flow.
-Once
+This endpoint initializes a browser-based verification flow.
+Once initialized,
-initialized, the browser will be redirected to `urls.profile_ui` with the
+the browser will be redirected to `urls.settings_ui` with the request ID set as
-request ID set as a query parameter.
-If no valid user session exists, a login
+a query parameter.
+If no valid user session exists, a login flow will be
-flow will be initialized.
+initialized.

 > This endpoint is NOT INTENDED for API clients and only works with browsers
 > (Chrome, Firefox, ...).